lim44104/STAY-HOME/README.md

 * The photos used in this site were obtained from:
  * Logo in Nav Bar:
    * https://www.pinterest.de/pin/700732023262294156/
- * Medical Team in homepage:
+ * Medical Team on the homepage:
    * https://www.pinterest.com/pin/811914639059316577/
  * Animations:
    * "Contact Us" icon at the bottom left of the page: